MicroEJ/docs/ApplicationDeveloperGuide/UI/Advanced/how-to-microui-flush-visualizer.rst

 Limitations
 -----------

-Please refer to the javadoc of the `frontpanel widget module <https://repository.microej.com/modules/ej/tool/frontpanel/widget/>`__.
+Please refer to the javadoc of the ``FlushVisualizerDisplay`` widget.